lazoriks/Game-JS/README.md

 - Add a record of the game's scoring history.
 - add game sound during various events.
 - Implement a scoring system to track users' performance.
+- refine the settings for moving to a higher level.

 ## Testing